compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 :::

 1. Close the console and navigate to the `cfg` folder inside the server's main folder.

-2. Open the newly created `extra_cfg.yml` using a text editor of your choice and set `EnableAi` to true.
+2. Open the `extra_cfg.yml` using a text editor of your choice and set `EnableAi: true`.

    ```yaml title="extra_cfg.yml"
    # Enable AI traffic